This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 Please don’t pressure your guests into drinking, drinking more than they want to or having ‘just one more for the road’.
 Especially if they’re driving.

 The industry standard is to tell you to “drink responsibly”.
-To me that sounds like they want you to recycle the many wine bottles.
+To me that sounds like they want you to recycle all wine bottles.

-I much prefer the gambling industry’s new slogan.
+I much prefer the gambling industry’s slogan.
 “When the Fun Stops, Stop”.
-I think that applies to both drinking on the day and drinking generally in life.
+I think that applies to both drinking on the day and generally in life.